vibetrace/api/README.markdown

  - `Accept: application/json`
  - `Content-Type: application/json`
  - registers a cart checkout to vibetrace.
 These events are unique and immutable.
- - this event should be sent when the user completed the checkout process and is on the `Thank you` page.
+ - this event should be sent when the user goes through each step of the checkout process.
+When the order is confirmed, ie. when the user is on the `Thank you` page, you should also set the payload flag `confirmation=true`.
  - the cart session that has just finnished is determined by the `cartId` payload variable.
  - the payload is a JSON object with the following signature: